DEMAND AND SUPPLY By Boo Chanco (The Philippine Star) Updated August 31, 2012 (From Phil Star)

 Now, according to the BSP chief, “For purposes of determining a bank’s exposure under the new rules, real estate activities shall refer to the construction and development of real estate projects as well as other ancillary services like buying and selling, rental and management of real estate properties.”

 Tetangco said the ceiling on real estate loans will remain at 20 percent, but served notice that the BSP will adjust this when necessary.
-He said the BSP will “review the ceiling after we get the reports from the banks to see if there is a need to adjust.”
+He said the BSP will “review the ceiling after we get the reports from the banks to see if there is a need to adjust.”“The new guidelines provide a more comprehensive measure of a bank’s real estate exposure.
+It now includes loans as well as investments in debt and equity securities, the proceeds of which shall be used to finance real estate activities,” he said.

 He also stressed the move was not taken because asset prices are heading to a bubble.
 “In terms of loans, it is comfortably below 20 percent.
 If I am not mistaken, it is more or less 14 percent the latest that I’ve seen,” he told Interaksyon, referring to banks’ exposure to the property market.